XavierZambrano/chrome-web-store-scraper/README.md

 # chrome-web-store-scraper

 This is a scraper for the [Chrome Web Store](https://chromewebstore.google.com/).
 It extracts data from extensions, themes, and apps.
-You can find the dataset at [fourleafsearch.com](https://www.fourleafsearch.com/).
-The dataset is updated regularly.
-Alternatively, you can scrape the data yourself using this scraper.

 ## Installation